icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [mypy](http://www.mypy-lang.org) — A static type checker that aims to combine the benefits of duck typing and static typing, frequently used with [MonkeyType](https://github.com/Instagram/MonkeyType).

+- [pip-audit](https://github.com/pypa/pip-audit) — Tool for scanning Python packages for known vulnerabilities.
+Developed by the Python Packaging Authority (PyPA) and supported by Trail of Bits and Google.
+Scans Python environments and requirements files to identify vulnerable packages and suggests remediation.
+Supports GitHub Actions, pre-commit hooks, and multiple vulnerability service integrations.

 - [prospector](https://github.com/PyCQA/prospector) — A wrapper around `pylint`, `pep8`, `mccabe` and others.

 - **py-find-injection** :warning: — Find SQL injection vulnerabilities in Python code.